 Hide coins around the house.
 Next, create a “jail” by cutting openings in a box or turning a laundry basket upside down.
 Place one of your child’s favorite stuffed animals or toys in the jail.
 Then have your child search the house for the coins.
 Give clues to find the coins, if necessary.
 When he finds all the coins, he can choose to buy freedom for the toys or keep the money.

 As a result of sin, we became prisoners to our evil desires and behaviors.
 Jesus came to offer himself in exchange for our freedom.
 He gave His life to buy us out of our prison of sin—to become our Redeemer.
 His life turned out to be exactly what was needed to redeem us.

-Advent officially ends on Dec.
-24 because on Dec.
-25 the waiting is over!
-But here’s one additional activity for the name above all names—Jesus— to help you celebrate the birth of our Savior.
+Here’s one additional activity for the name above all names—Jesus— to help you celebrate the birth of our Savior.